Best places to visit in Crete based on the town of your stay

 The drawback is that you will not be able to experience the small villages and monasteries between, basically the local life.

 For more information about public transportation, you can check the KTEL timetable.

-To rent a car, my go-to website is DiscoverCars.com, they give the best unbeatable deals analysing all the current prices from more than 30 rentals companies.
+To rent a car, my go-to website is DiscoverCars.com, they give the best unbeatable deals analysing all the current prices from more than 30 rental companies.

-If you have any question about the above places to visit in Crete, or other not listed here, please, do not hesitate to leave a message.
-I usually reply in no-time
+If you have any questions about the above places to visit in Crete, or others not listed here, please, do not hesitate to leave a message.
+I usually reply in no time